kwinter745321/ESP32LVGL/Videos/video66/README.md

 # README.md - Video 66

 04 December 2025
+05 Dec 2025 - Included the firmware I used in the video.

 # Scope
 This is video 66 on embedded solutions.
 In this video, we learn to improve our LVGL widgets.
 We start with one of our simple test programs and enhance its widgets with images and styles.
 The result is a colorful display that is also functional.
 Our Test Rig is an ESP32-S3-N16R8 USB Board wired to an integrated ILI9341 display and xpt2046 touchscreen.